 We estimate this equation using the full sample and excluding quarters 3 and 4 of 2011.
 Table 3 reports the estimates for the revenue sharing coefficient.
-We find that when we exclude quarters 3 and 4 of 2011, the coefficient is about 0.97, and does not vary across specifications, suggesting that General Mills was paying Sodima about 3 percent of its revenues while the revenue-sharing agreement was in place.
+We find that when we exclude quarters 3 and 4 of 2011, to take into account a possible transition period after the transaction, the coefficient is about 0.97, and does not vary across specifications, suggesting that General Mills was paying Sodima about 3 percent of its revenues while the revenue-sharing agreement was in place.